bigmlcom/python/README.rst

     api.ok(model)
     prediction = api.create_prediction(model, \
         {'sepal length': 5, 'sepal width': 2.5})
-    api.ok(prediction)

 This method retrieves the remote object in its latest state and updates the variable used as argument with this information.
+Note that the prediction call is not followed by the ``api.ok`` method.
+Predictions are so quick to be generated that, unlike the rest of resouces, will be generated synchronously as a finished object.

 You can also generate an evaluation for the model by using: